 On a typical home computer we can pretty much rely on there being a keyboard and mouse.
 This venerable setup is preferred by first-person shooter fans who like to control head movement (i.e., looking about) with the mouse and keep one hand on the keyboard for directional controls and firing.
-The keyboard is most often used as a trigger for actions such as firing, because a key operates like a switch and can only be in one of two states: pressed or not.
-Keyboards can also be used for motion by assigning a key for the four basic directions: up, down, left, and right.
+Keyboards can be used for motion by assigning a key for the four basic directions: up, down, left, and right.
 A further four directions can be indicated by pressing these keys in combination (up + right, down + right, down + left, up + left).
 But having eight directions is still very limiting for most games, so they aren't ideally suited for games that need a little finesse to play.

-Most players will prefer an analog device such as the mouse.
-A standard mouse is ideal for a directional control since it can accurately detect anything from tiny adjustments to quick sweeps in any direction.
+Most players prefer an analog device such as the mouse.
+A standard mouse is ideal for a directional control because it can accurately detect anything from tiny adjustments to quick sweeps in any direction.
 If you have ever played a first-person shooter with just keyboard control, you will appreciate the difference.
 Pressing the "rotate left" key causes the player to rotate like a robot with a constant speed, which is not nearly as useful as being able to quickly turn around to shoot a monster approaching from the side.

-The keyboard and mouse works well for games, which is perhaps a little ironic since neither device was designed with games in mind.
+The keyboard and mouse work well for games, which is perhaps a little ironic because neither device was designed with games in mind.
 Joysticks and joypads, however, were designed purely for games and have evolved alongside the games they are used to play.
 The first joysticks were modeled after controls used in aircraft and had simple directional sticks with a single button.
 They were popular with the game consoles of the day, but players found it uncomfortable to have to grip the joystick base with one hand while moving the stick with the other.
 This led to the development of joypads, which could be held in both hands yet still gave the player easy access to the controls with fingers and thumbs.
 The first joypads had a directional control on one side and trigger buttons on the other.
 Nowadays joypads have numerous buttons located everywhere there is a spare finger to press them, along with several sticks.
 The classic directional pads are still found on joypads, but most also have analog sticks that can detect fine adjustments.
 Many also have force feedback features, which can add an extra dimension to games by making the joypad shake or rumble in response to events on the screen.
 No doubt there will be other features added to joypads in the future that will further enhance the gaming experience.